MicrosoftDocs/minecraft-creator/creator/Documents/LootReplaceEntity.md

 - **slotType** - Mandatory `EntityEquipmentSlot` to place the first item in.
 Different slot types have different valid slot numbers.

 - **slotId** - Mandatory slot number in which to place the first item.
 Different slot types have different slot numbers.
-If there is only a single slot, then the slotId does not matter.
+If there is only a single slot, then the `slotId` does not matter.
 Single slots include: mainhand, offhand, player armor slots (head, chest, legs, feet), saddle, and armor (used by the horse and llama entities).

 - **count** - Optional number of consecutive slots to be filled.
-If count is 0. then no items are dropped.
+If count is 0, then no items are dropped.
 If count is not specified, then as many slots as possible are filled.

-- **source** - loot (path to a loot chest) or kill (loot that drops from a killed entity)
+- **source** - `loot` (path to a loot chest) or `kill` (loot that drops from a killed entity)

 ## More about the `<source parameter>` variations

 ### loot

 `loot` is used to specify that the source is a defined loot table (or even a custom loot table) that can be found at a given path.
-The path to the loot table must be surrounded by quotes.

 `/loot replace entity <entity: target> <slotType: EntityEquipmentSlot> <slotId: int> [<count: int>] loot <loot_table: string> [<tool>|mainhand|offhand]`